 Who and Where We Are

-Staff within the FSAHD are comprised of laboratory technicians, accredited veterinarians, epidemiologists, pathologists, toxicologists, technical support (programming, data management, etc.), administration officers, research officers, scientists, chief and deputy chief provincial veterinarians, food safety specialists, livestock welfare specialists and meat inspectors.
+Staff within the division are comprised of laboratory technicians, accredited veterinarians, epidemiologists, pathologists, toxicologists, technical support (programming, data management, etc.), administration officers, research officers, scientists, chief and deputy chief provincial veterinarians.
 Offices are located in Fairview, Edmonton, Lacombe, Red Deer, Airdrie and Lethbridge.
 To reach any one of our expert and knowledgeable staff members, please contact the Office of the Director at the number below.

 Office of the Director